tansaku/AR-Comedy/SETLIST.md

 * Memory of a memory
 * Details (milk, meet, perch)
 * Moved back in, salmon that's swum back to spawning grounds
-* Moving back in with parents
+* Moving back in, not with parents
 * Sister, squeeze, canada onesie
 * Ghosts, cake, skulls, hi dad